 We cannot predict our ability to reduce our costs or achieve profitability.
 Our research and development expenses are expected to increase as we attempt to develop potential products.
-As evidenced by the substantial net losses during 2004, losses and expenses may increase and fluctuate from quarter to quarter.
+As evidenced by the substantial net losses during 2004 and during the first half of 2005, losses and expenses may increase and fluctuate from quarter to quarter.
 There can be no assurance that we will ever achieve profitable operations.
-We believe we have sufficient cash resources to sustain our operations for at least eighteen months.
-However, if we determine to engage in further development and commercialization programs with respect to our antioxidant therapeutic technologies, oxidative stress assays or other currently unidentified opportunities, additional capital may be required.
+We believe we have sufficient cash resources to sustain our operations for at least twelve months.
+However, if we determine to engage in further development and commercialization programs with respect to our antioxidant therapeutic technologies, oxidative stress assays or other currently unidentified opportunities, or acquire additional technologies or businesses, additional capital may be required.